Brady Singer

-Brady Alan Singer (born August 4, 1996) is an American professional baseball pitcher for the Kansas City Royals of Major League Baseball (MLB).
-He made his MLB debut in 2020.
-The Royals selected him in the first round of the 2018 MLB draft.
-Prior to his professional career, Singer played college baseball for the Florida Gators, and won the Dick Howser Trophy and Baseball America's College Player of the Year Award.
+Brady Alan Singer (born August 4, 1996) is an American professional baseball pitcher for the Cincinnati Reds of Major League Baseball (MLB).
+He has previously played in MLB for the Kansas City Royals.

-Early years
+Singer played college baseball for the Florida Gators, and won the Dick Howser Trophy and Baseball America's College Player of the Year Award.
+He was selected by the Royals in the first round of the 2018 MLB draft, and made his MLB debut in 2020.
+The Royals traded Singer to the Reds after the 2024 season.

+Amateur career

-Singer first attended Tavares High School in Tavares, Florida, helping the 2012 THS baseball team win its first district championship in 24 years.
+Singer first attended Tavares High School in Tavares, Florida, helping the 2012 team win its first district championship in 24 years.
 Singer later transferred to nearby Eustis High School in Eustis, Florida, where as a senior he went 8–3 with a 1.25 earned run average (ERA) and 110 strikeouts in 67 innings.
-Singer was drafted by the Toronto Blue Jays in the second round of the 2015 Major League Baseball draft, but did not sign and attended the University of Florida where he played college baseball for the Gators.
+The Toronto Blue Jays drafted Singer in the second round of the 2015 Major League Baseball draft, but he did not sign with the team.

-College career

-As a freshman at Florida in 2016, Singer appeared in 23 games and made one start.
+Singer attended the University of Florida where he played college baseball.
+As a freshman for the Gators in 2016, he appeared in 23 games, making one start.
 He finished the season 2–2 with a 4.95 ERA and 38 strikeouts in 43 2/3 innings.
-After the 2016 season, he played collegiate summer baseball for the Falmouth Commodores of the Cape Cod Baseball League, where he was named the best prospect by Baseball America.
-As a sophomore in 2017, Singer moved into the starting rotation.
+After the season, he played summer baseball for the Falmouth Commodores of the Cape Cod Baseball League, where he was named the league's best prospect by Baseball America.
+Singer moved into Florida's starting rotation as a sophomore in 2017.
 He was named to the All-SEC Second Team.
-He helped lead Florida to the College World Series finals against the LSU Tigers and was the starter in game 1, in which he struck out 12 batters leading the Gators to a 4–3 win.
-Florida eventually won the national title and Singer was named to the All-Tournament Team.
-In 126 total innings for the season, Singer was 9–5 with a 3.21 ERA, striking out 129 and walking 32.

-In 2018, as a junior, Singer was named the SEC Pitcher of the Year after leading the SEC with ten wins while posting a 2.25 ERA.
-He also won the Dick Howser Trophy after owning a 12–1 record with a 2.30 ERA at the time of his selection.
-He finished the 2018 season with a 12–3 record and a 2.55 ERA while also compiling a .204 batting average against across 17 starts.
+He helped lead Florida to the College World Series finals against the LSU Tigers.
+He started in game 1, striking out 12 batters to lead the Gators to a 4–3 win.
+Florida later won the national title, and Singer was named to the All-Tournament Team.
+In 126 innings for the season, Singer was 9–5 with a 3.21 ERA, striking out 129 and walking 32.In 2018, as a junior, Singer was named the SEC Pitcher of the Year after leading the SEC with 10 wins while posting a 2.25 ERA.
+He also won the Dick Howser Trophy.
+He finished the 2018 season with a 12–3 record and a 2.55 ERA while opponents had a .204 batting average against him in 17 starts.

 Professional career

+Kansas City Royals

 The Kansas City Royals selected Singer with the 18th overall pick in the 2018 Major League Baseball draft.
 On July 3, he signed with the Royals for $4.25 million.

 Singer made his professional debut in 2019 with the Wilmington Blue Rocks.
 After going 5–2 with a 1.87 ERA over ten starts, he was promoted to the Northwest Arkansas Naturals.
 Singer was named to the 2019 All-Star Futures Game.
 Over 16 starts with the Naturals, Singer went 7–3 with a 3.47 ERA, striking out 85 over 90 2/3 innings.